-All visitors-including parents-must present a form of identification (driver's license or other form of identification issued by a governmental entity containing the person's photograph).
-School personnel shall verify whether the visitor - including parents and volunteers- is a sex offender registered with the computerized central database maintained by the Department of Public Safety or any other database accessible by the school.
-Any visitors identified as a sex offender shall be escorted by school personnel at all times during a school visit and shall have access only to the common areas of the campus.
+All visitors, including parents, must present a form of identification (driver's license or other form of photo identification issued by a governmental entity).
+School personnel shall verify whether the visitor, including parents and volunteers, is a sex offender registered with the computerized central database maintained by the Department of Public Safety or any other database accessible by the school.
+Any visitor identified as a sex offender shall be escorted by school personnel at all times during a school visit and shall have access only to the common areas of the campus.